dhiaayachi/media-helm/charts/jellyseerr-helm/README.md

-# Jellyseer Software Media System
+# Jellyseerr Software Media System

-This is a helm chart for [Jellyseer](https://github.com/jellyseer/jellyseer/)
+This is a helm chart for [Jellyseerr](https://github.com/jellyseerr/jellyseerr/)

 ## Prerequisites